GeodynamicWorldBuilder/WorldBuilder/README.md

 For more information see the the [GWB site](https://geodynamicworldbuilder.github.io/), see the automatically generated extensive [online User Manual](https://gwb.mfraters.net/manual/manual.pdf) or the automatically generated [code documentation](https://codedocs.xyz/GeodynamicWorldBuilder/WorldBuilder/index.html).

 ## Frequently Asked Questions (FAQ)
+### What are the minimum requirements to compile the library and tools?
+For GWB version 0.4.0 only a C++11 compiler and CMake version higher than 2.8.4 are required to compile the library tools.
+From GWB version 0.5.0 C++14 has become the new minimum c++ version.
+The new minimum CMake version for version 0.5.0 has not been decided on yet and remains for now version 2.8.4.
+Note that for some optional features (such as certain wrappers and unity build) a higher version of CMake and other dependencies may be needed (e.g. a Fortran compiler to compile the Fortran wrapper).
 ### What do I do when I have a question or want to request a feature?
 If you have a question about the code and you can not find the answer easily in the documentation or the question is already raised as an [issue](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues), please let us know by opening an [issue on github](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues/new).
 This is also the preferred method for asking for new features for GWB.